-For the School Student Category each song of the audition repertoire must be under 5 minutes in duration.
+3. For the School Students categories each song of the audition repertoire must be under 4 minutes in duration.

-9. Competition results will be published on the American Protégé web-site on June 30, 2019.
+- Each participant will be notified about the Competition results after the Artistic Director releases the Competition placements.
+Winners list will be published on the American Protégé web-site on June 30, 2023.

-1. Winners of the Competition will perform one piece selected by the judges from the participant’s audition repertoire.
+1. Each participant will be notified about the Competition results after the Artistic Director releases the Competition placements.
+Winners of the Competition will perform one piece selected by the judges from the participant’s audition repertoire.

 2. To change a performance repertoire, the participant must submit a link to the new piece video recording and a $55 fee not later than two months before the Concert.

 3. Only piano accompaniment can be used at the Winners Recital.
+Only one grand piano will be available at the Weill Recital Hall.
 No acoustic system will be provided.

-7. Each Winner will perform at one Recital.
-Recital date and time will be offered to the Winner based on the Competition results.
+8. Each Winner will perform at one Recital.
+Recital date and time will be offered to the Winner, based on the Competition results.

 9. Organizational Committee collects short biographies to introduce the performers at the Winners Recitals.
 American Protégé reserves the rights to edit, reduce and re-format any submitted biographies as it seems appropriate and fit into the Recital Brochure.